islamhaqq/UnrealEngineDeepDive/README.md

 # Runtime Engine Architecture

 Unreal Engine, like all software systems and game engines, is built in layers.
-In order to maintain testability, platform independence, re-usability/modularity, and avoid circular dependencies, the lower layers do not depend on upper layers.
+In order to avoid circular dependencies which negatively impact testability, platform independence, and re-usability/modularity, the lower layers do not depend on upper layers.

 The upper-most layers contain the well-known `GameFramework` classes containing `PlayerController` and `GameModeBase`.
 The lower layers contain hardware-specific implementation such as `Runtime/Unix`.